HD 189733: Planetary system

 HD 189733 A has one known planet, designated HD 189733 b, a gaseous giant 13% larger than Jupiter close enough to complete an orbit every two days.
 Using spectrometry it was found in 2007 that this planet contains significant amounts of water vapour.
 This planet is the second extrasolar planet where definitive evidence for water has been found.

 The chemical signature of water vapour was detected in the atmosphere of this planet.
 Although HD 189733b with atmospheric temperatures rising above 1000 °C is far from being habitable, this finding increases the likelihood that water, an essential component of life, would be found on a more Earth-like planet in the future.

 Astronomers have created a rough map of HD 189733b's cloud-top features using data from the Spitzer infrared space telescope.

 Although Spitzer could not resolve the planet into a disk, by measuring changes as the planet rotated, the team created a simple longitudinal map.
 That is, they measured the planet's brightness in a series of pole-to-pole strips across the planet's visible cloud-tops, then assembled those strips into an overall picture.

 Probably due to strong winds, the hottest point on the planet seems to be "offset by about 30 degrees longitudinally" from the substellar point ("high noon").

 In late 2008, the spectral signature of carbon dioxide was found in HD 189733b's atmosphere.

 In 2013, albedo measurements at visible wavelengths in the range of 290–570 nm using the Hubble Space Telescope STIS (Space Telescope Imaging Spectrograph) instrument, reported in the Astrophysical Journal Letters, determine the planet to have a deep blue hue due to optically thick reflective clouds containing silicates (glass) "rain".
 The paper detailing the results reports measurement of "geometric albedos of Ag = 0.40 ± 0.12 at 290–450 nm [near ultraviolet to blue in the visible light region of the electromagnetic spectrum] and Ag < 0.12 at 450–570 nm ... with sodium absorption suppressing the scattered light signal beyond ~450 nm as predicted by models of hot Jupiter atmospheres."

-Atmospheric transmission spectrum taken in 2020 has showed the presence of opaque haze, and spectral signatures of sodium and potassium.
+An atmospheric transmission spectrum taken in 2020 has shown the presence of opaque haze, and spectral signatures of sodium and potassium.

 Transit timing variations of HD 189733 b were discovered in 2021, suggesting other planets do exist in the system.